mkubasz/cv/README.md

 [Email](mailto:m.kubaszek@protonmail.com)  / [LinkedIn](https://www.linkedin.com/in/%E2%9A%AA%F0%9F%94%B4%E2%9A%AA-mateusz-kubaszek-58306466/) / [GitHub](https://github.com/mkubasz/) / [Twitter](https://twitter.com/MateuszKubaszek/)

 ## What I want?
-I'm open for a senior software engineer/architect/tech lead position.
+I'm open to a senior software engineer/architect/tech lead position.
 I have experience and knowledge in the design and create enterprise software and solve algorithms problems.
-I'm ability to work with big data and distributed systems.
-Now my skill improves in mobile development, Data Science and distributed systems.
-I really like creating something that can improve the real world.
+I'm the ability to work with big data and distributed systems.
+Now my skill improves in mobile development, Data Science, and distributed systems.
+I like creating something that can improve the real world.

 ## 👩🏼‍💻 Technical Experience